Vikas-ABD/Movie_Similarity_Analysis_Recommendation/README.md

 ## Assignment Overview

-In this assignment, we performed a comprehensive movie similarity analysis using the Movie Plot Synopses dataset available on Kaggle.
-The dataset can be accessed [here](https://www.kaggle.com/cryptexcode/mpst-movie-plot-synopses-with-tags).
+In this assignment, we conducted an in-depth movie similarity analysis using the Movie Plot Synopses dataset available on Kaggle.
+You can access the dataset [here](https://www.kaggle.com/cryptexcode/mpst-movie-plot-synopses-with-tags).

 ## Data Collection

-1. **Visit Kaggle Dataset Page:**
+1. **Kaggle Dataset Page:**
    Access the Movie Plot Synopses dataset on Kaggle through the provided [link](https://www.kaggle.com/cryptexcode/mpst-movie-plot-synopses-with-tags).

 2. **Download the Dataset:**
-   Utilize the download option on Kaggle to obtain the dataset in CSV format.
+   Download the dataset in CSV format using the available option on Kaggle.

 ## Dataset Contents